Computing Optimal Kernels in Two Dimensions: Preliminaries

-Let $\ICS$ denote a set of $n$ circular arcs on $\dirs$, each of length less than $\pi$, that cover $\dirs$.\footnote{By computing the union of arcs in $\ICS$, we can decide, in $O(n\log n)$ time, whether $\ICS$ covers $\dirs$.} As mentioned in Introduction, an $O(n\log n)$-time algorithm for computing the smallest subset of $\ICS$ that cover $\dirs$ was proposed in~\cite{LL84}.
-In \apndref{c:arc:cover} we present an alternative $O(n\log n)$ time algorithm for computing the smallest-size arc cover from $\ICS$, which we believe is simpler and more intuitive.
+Let $\ICS$ denote a set of $n$ circular arcs on $\dirs$, each of length less than $\pi$, that cover $\dirs$.\footnote{By computing the union of arcs in $\ICS$, we can decide, in $O(n\log n)$ time, whether $\ICS$ covers $\dirs$.} As mentioned in the introduction, an $O(n\log n)$-time algorithm for computing the smallest subset of $\ICS$ that cover $\dirs$ was proposed in~\cite{ll-ccmp-84}.
+Below we present an alternative $O(n\log n)$ time algorithm for computing the smallest-size arc cover from $\ICS$, which we believe is simpler and more intuitive -- the indifferent reader is encouraged to skip the rest of this section.

 The basic idea is to use the greedy algorithm.
 Picking a start arc, and then going counterclockwise as far one can adding arcs in a greedy fashion results in a cover of size $\opt+1$, where $\opt$ is the optimal size.
 After an $O(n\log n)$ preprocessing, the greedy algorithm can be executed in $O(\opt)$ time.
 To reduce the size of the solution to $\opt$, one has to guess a starting arc that belongs to the optimal solution.
 We show that the least covered point on the circle is covered by $O(n/\opt)$ intervals.
 This implies that one has to try only $O( n/\opt)$ starting arcs and thus run the greedy algorithm $O(n/\opt)$ times.
 The overall running time is thus $O(n\log n)$.

-See \apndref{c:arc:cover} for full details.
-We will use this algorithm as a subroutine in \secref{opt-kernel} and~\secref{hausdorff} and a variant of it in \secref{weak:opt:kernel}.
-In particular, we get the following result:
+\paragraph{Setup.} As a reminder, $\ICS$ is a set of $n$ circular arcs on $\dirs$, each of length less than $\pi$, that cover $\dirs$.
+For an arc $I \in \ICS$, we refer to the clockwise endpoint of $I$ as its \emphw{right} endpoint, denoted by $\clockwiseX{I}$, and its other endpoint as its \emphw{left} endpoint.
+For a pair of intersecting arcs $I,J \in \ICS$, let $I \preceq J$ if the right endpoint of $I\cap J$ is that of $I$ (the two arcs may have the same right endpoint).